 - Self-starter, proactive, self-motivating and with good time management skills.

 - Able to provide guidance to colleagues.

 - Able to work independently but also as part of a team.

 - Actively demonstrates our company’s values.

 The person spec or person profile section might also talk about the required experience and certifications the job holder would be expected to have.
-This will vary based on the expectations of the employer, and the culture/location of the organisation.
+This will vary based on the expectations of the employer, and the culture/location of the organization.

 Project management job descriptions: Software and IT